hiiamboris/red-wiki/Redbin-specification.md

 Default: type=30 (4), length (4), bits (length)
 Compact: TBD
 ```
+The `length` fields indicates the number of bits stored, rounded to the upper multiple of 8.
 The bits are memory dumps of the bitset! series buffer.
 Byte order is preserved. `bits` field needs to be padded with enough NUL bytes to keep the next record 32-bit aligned.

 ### Point!
 ```